Labour Program Forward Regulatory Plan: 2024 to 2026

 Description

-The main objective of the proposed regulatory initiative is to clarify the reporting requirements by updating and adding forms in schedules of the OHS Regulations.
+The main objective of the proposed regulatory initiative is to address the concerns identified by the Standing Joint Committee for the Scrutiny of Regulations (SJCSR).
+These amendments will help stakeholders better understand the OHS regulations and avoid possible misinterpretation.
+Additionally, they will clarify the reporting requirements by updating forms and displaying them in the schedules of the OHS regulations.

 Electronic forms for the following reports are also available online to facilitate submission of required information by employers: